-To remove the battery, press and hold the battery releases on the sides of the battery pack as you slide the battery downward.
-You may need to push the top of the battery to start removal.
+To remove the battery: press the battery releases on the sides of the battery pack as you slide the battery downward.

-Charging and Battery Maintenance Charging
+Charging and battery maintenance Charging

 Battery should be fully charged before initial use.
 Optimum battery efficiency will be achieved after the three full battery charge and discharge cycles.